On partitions with $k$ corners not containing the staircase with one more corner

-We now consider \(n\) and \(k\) as in Theorem \ref{thm:conjectured}.
-In the above sum, the summands with indices \(j < k\) have degree in \(x\) at most \(k - 1\), and thus don't contribute to the coefficient of \(x^k q^n\) .
-The expansions of the summands with indices \(j > k\) involve only monomials \(x^m q^d\) with \(d \ge \binom{k+2}{2} > n\) , and thus these summands don't contribute to the coefficient of \(x^k q^n\).
+In the right--hand side of \eqref{MacMahon gseries}, the summands with indices \(j < k\) have degree in \(x\) at most \(k - 1\), and thus do not contribute to the coefficient of \(x^k q^n\) .
+The expansions of the summands with indices \(j > k\) involve only monomials \(x^m q^d\) with $d \ge \binom{k+2}{2} > n,$ and thus these summands do not contribute to the coefficient of \(x^k q^n\).

 Therefore, \(\nu(n;k)\) is the coefficient of \(x^k q^n\) in the summand with index \(j = k\), which is